DFE-Digital/apply-for-teacher-training/app/views/api_docs/pages/alpha_release_notes.md

 Changes to the docs:

 - We've added more examples and descriptions to the attributes
-- The OpenAPI spec is now accessible via the API itself
 - Move the documentation to https://www.apply-for-teacher-training.education.gov.uk/api-docs

 New attributes: